marcosvidolin/dotfiles/README.md

 brew install fortune cowsay
 ```

-- Add the following line to the ~/.bash_profile
+- Add the following line to the ~/.bash_profile or ~/.zshrc

 ```shell
 fortune | cowsay